 All schools are required to report on the amount of funding received, how this is being used and the impact.

-Documents relating to Pupil Premium funding and spending can be viewed on our Statutory Information page here.
+Documents relating to Pupil Premium funding and spending can be viewed here.